 My Tech Gear

-I get lots of requests for suggestions and recommendations on the tech gear I use to capture and blog the reports I’m doing out on the road.
-You can read my story here.
-On this page, let me describe the tech gear I take with me on-the-road:
+I get lots of questions and requests for suggestions and recommendations about the tech gear I use to capture and blog the reports I’m doing out on the road.

-Back-up Video Camera – The GoPro HD Hero2 outdoor version.
-Waterproof, dustproof, HD and able to be strapped to anything from a helmet to the side of my Roadtrek, this camera gets great wide angle perspectives great for action shots.
+Back-up Video Cameras -Two GoPro Her03 + Black Edition video cameras .
+Waterproof, dustproof, HD and able to be strapped to anything from a helmet to the side of my Roadtrek, these cameras ges great wide angle perspectives great for action shots.
 There are lots of mounts.
 I have a helmet mount for biking and a suction cup mount for slapping on my motorhome or any flat surface.
-I did a review on the GoPro for NBC-TV.
+One of tjese cameras is dedicated to my drone, see below.

 Wireless Microphone System – Good sound is essential.
 I use the Sennheiser EW 100-ENG G2 Wireless Lavalier Microphone System, with BodyPack Transmitter,Plug-on Transmitter, Camera Receiver.
 This system is a workhouse for professional videographers and news crews.
 It provides video recording in the most varied recording situations, from as far as 100 feet.
 The ME 2 clip-on microphone is virtually invisible.
 The extremely small SK 100 G2 bodypack transmitter and the SKP 100 G2 plug-on transmitter as well as the EK 100 G2 camera receiver feature nine frequency banks with four directly accessible presets each.

-My main DSLR Camera – The Canon EOS Rebel T3i 18 MP with an 18-135 mm lens.
+My main DSLR Camera – The Canon 5D Mark III with an 24-105 mm lens.
 Awesome photos, great HD video.
 I bought this to do still and video but now use just for stills.
 Since this is a bit tricky to focus for video out in the boonies, I now use dedicated video and still cameras.
-This camera captures images with exceptional clarity and tonal range and offers more than enough resolution for big enlargements or crops.
+This camera produces superbly detailed imagery with immense low-light sensitivity Some bigname photographers say it is one of the finest DSLR cameras on the market.
+It’s the most expensive camera I’ve ever bought, I’ll tell you that.
 This first-class sensor features many of the same new technologies as used by professional Canon cameras to maximize each pixel’s light-gathering efficiency.
-Its APS-C size sensor creates an effective 1.6x field of view (compared to 35mm format).
+I am very impressed with the highly detailed, rich images it gives.
+It produces images with a maximum resolution of 5616 x 3744 pixels.
+I’m taking several photographic classes and slowly learning how to use manual instead of automatic.
+Bt it’s a great camera.

 Computer – The MacBook Pro with Retina display.
 Quite simply, this is the finest computer I have ever owned.
-I reviewed it on my PCMike Tech Blog.
 Mine is the 15-inch version, with the 2.7 GHz Intel Core i7 processor.
 I have 16 GB of RAM and 750 GB of flash storage.
 Because there are no moving parts, the the solid state flash drive boots up remarkably fast.
 About 20 seconds does it.

 Video editing software – I use Final Cut Pro X. Fast, powerful, full featured and able to handle 1080p HD video without breaking a sweat.